rails/rails/guides/source/getting_started.md

 == 20240426151900 CreateProducts: migrated (0.0031s) ==========================
 ```

-TIP: If you make a mistake, you can run `rails db:rollback` to undo the last migration.
+TIP: If you make a mistake, you can run `bin/rails db:rollback` to undo the last migration.

 Rails Console
 -------------